lmullen/lincolnmullen.com/content/courses/digital-past.2021/index.md

 -   Brigham Young University, [Corpus of Historical American English](http://corpus.byu.edu/coha/) and [Time Corpus](http://corpus.byu.edu/time/).
 -   [Bookworm](http://bookworm.culturomics.org/), especially Chronicling America.

 Assignment: Write a blog post about what you learned using text analysis tools.
 You should include screenshots of visualizations from at least two visualization tools.
 You can use Google Books as we did in class, or you can use one of the others linked on the syllabus.
 Search for key terms in the history of Reconstruction of slavery.
 Embed these visualizations in a blog post.
 What did you learn from this distant reading of texts?
 What does this approach reveal that other methods do not?
+(Update 1 April 2021: This assignment has been waived.)

 ### Tues.
 Apr.
 6. Enforcing Reconstruction.
 Black political conventions.